Immunization Schedule, Adults (cont.)

 - Females of childbearing age (regardless of age and year of birth) without evidence of immunity should be immunized.
 Women should not receive varicella while pregnant or may if they may become pregnant within four weeks of receiving the vaccine.

 - When given: For those younger than 13 years of age, one dose is needed.
+The first dose of varicella vaccine should be given when a child is 12 to 18 months old and a second dose between 4 to 6 years of age.
 If older than 13, two doses are given four to eight weeks apart.